A contract defines the rights and obligations of both parties once the contract is awarded and is established when an offer is made and accepted.

 If negotiations are allowed, you will generally be advised that this will be the case in the procurement documentation.
 The outcomes of these negotiations are reflected in the final contract.
 Once completed and agreed a contract is then established.

 For more information, see Managing the Contract.

 The Government's Confidentiality Policy applies to all contracts entered into by Government agencies.
-The policy provides that in any contract between the Crown and another party, confidentiality requirements in relation to the provisions of the contract are not to be included unless an exemption has been approved as being in the public interest.
+The policy provides that in any contract between the Crown and another party, confidentiality requirements in relation to the provisions of the contract are not to be included unless an exemption has been approved.
 Exemptions are available in specified circumstances.
-Further information is available from the publication, Crown Contracts Confidentiality Policy.

 When is a more formal written Agreement/Contract required?